jdauphant/developers-documentation/_scalingo_api/index.md

 # Pagination

 Some resources provided by the platform API are paginated.
 To ensure you can correctly handle it, metadata are added to the JSON of the response.

 --- row ---

-## Request parameters
+## Request Parameters

 * `page`: Requested page number
 * `per_page`: Number of entries per page.
   Each resource has a maximum for this value to avoid oversized requests

-## Response meta values
+## Response Meta Values

 The returned JSON object will include a `meta` key including pagination
 metadata: